juev/awesome-stars/README.md

 - [usesthis](https://github.com/waferbaby/usesthis) - A nerdy little interview website, asking people from all walks of life what they use to get the job done.
 - [boost](https://github.com/boostorg/boost) - Super-project for modularized Boost
 - [hugo-theme-anubis](https://github.com/Mitrichius/hugo-theme-anubis) - Anubis is a simple minimalist theme for Hugo blog engine
+- [awesome-hugo](https://github.com/theNewDynamic/awesome-hugo) - A curated list of awesome things related to Hugo, The world's fastest framework for building websites.
 - [latex-css](https://github.com/vincentdoerig/latex-css) - LaTeX.css is a CSS library that makes your website look like a LaTeX document
 - [subspace](https://github.com/subspacecommunity/subspace) - A fork of the simple WireGuard VPN server GUI community maintained
 - [geek-cookbook](https://github.com/geek-cookbook/geek-cookbook) - The "Geek's Cookbook" is a collection of guides for establishing your own highly-available "private cloud" and using it to run self-hosted services such as GitLab, Plex, NextCloud, etc.